huntflow/api/en/applicants.md

 * [The list of candidates](#applicants)

 <a name="add"></a>
-## Adding a candidate to the baseAdd a JSON to the body of the request:
+## Adding a candidate to the base

+Add a JSON to the body of the request:

 `POST /account/{account_id}/applicants`